alexanderadam/ice_portal_downloader/README.md

 ### ToDo

-* select which audiobooks to download
+* select which audiobooks or magazines to download